-Printouts of electronic mail communications are acceptable for inclusion in the evidentiary sections; however, departments are encouraged to exercise care in safeguarding the confidentiality of such communications.
+NOTE: Printouts of electronic mail communications are acceptable for inclusion in the file, although departments are encouraged to exercise care in safeguarding the confidentiality of such communications.
 In general, departments and schools should consider the balance between the potentially low level of security of electronic mail and the convenience of a rapid response.